FloranDev2/ItB-WotP/README.md

 Due to its small size, it can maneuver through smoke, but is prone to drowning.
 Use this mech wisely and with care, and it will serve you well.

 ## TODO
-- Improve FAB-5000:
-  - Item to pick up to reload the FAB-5000 instead of waiting a mission
-  - Change the hacky logic with the memedit function: (https://discord.com/channels/417639520507527189/418142041189646336/1089284037950058576)
-      Pawn:GetWeaponLimitedRemaining(weaponIndex)
-      Pawn:GetWeaponLimitedUses(weaponIndex)
-      Pawn:SetWeaponLimitedRemaining(weaponIndex, remaining)
-      Pawn:SetWeaponLimitedUses(weaponIndex, uses)
-  - Also, check how Conservative interacts with the FAB-5000
-- Add tutorials:
-  - How the howitzer works
-  - How the FAB-5000 reload works
-  - How the M6 Gun works (especially if FMW works again)
 - Add options:
   - White screen explosion effect for the FAB-5000 (disabled by default?)
 - Add train and armored train to the list of missions for "That belongs in a museum!"?